Mariano Cuenco

-Early life
+Early life and education

-Cuenco was born in Carmen, Cebu on January 16, 1888, to Mariano Albao Cuenco (1861–1909) and Remedios López Diosomito.
-He studied at the Colegio de San Carlos of Cebu, where he graduated in 1904 with the degree of Bachelor of Arts.
+Cuenco was born on January 16, 1888 in Carmen, Cebu.
+His parents are Mariano Albao Cuenco (1861–1909) and Remedios López Diosomito, both involved in the news media industry.
+He studied at the San Carlos College, where he graduated with a bachelor's degree in 1904.
 He finished law in 1911 at the Escuela de Derecho (later became the Manila Law School) and passed the bar examinations in 1913.